futurelearn/frontend-exercise/README.md

 To submit your exercise, you can either send us a link to a Git repo, or archive your repo (ideally including the Git history).

+*PLEASE NOTE: clone this repo, don't fork it or submit a PR, as it's a public repository.*

 In either case, please send the info to [jobs@futurelearn.com](mailto:jobs@futurelearn.com).
 Thankyou!